 Visit the Prado and the Royal Palace

-The Prado is one of the biggest museums in the world, and it’s also free to visit!
-It holds the world’s largest collection of paintings by Spanish artist Goya and other great works by Velázquez, Murillo, and many others.
-It’s also home to the Museo Nacional del Prado, which houses the museum’s extensive collections of antiquities, medieval art, and modern and contemporary art.
-The Prado is located on the city’s southern side, and it’s open every day except Monday and Thursday.
-It’s available from 10 am to 8 pm and offers free admission.
+The Prado is one of the biggest museums in the world, and it’s free to visit!
+It holds the world collection of paintings by Spanish artist Goya and other great works by Velázquez, Murillo, and many others.
+It’s home to the Meo Nacional del Prado, which houses the museum’s collections of antiquities, medieval art, and modern and contemporary art.
+The Prado is located on the city’s side and is every evt for Mopen and Thursday.
+Available from 10 am to 8 pm and offers free admission.

 Go for a stroll around the Malaga Cathedral.

-The Malaga Cathedral was built in the 13th century and is the third largest cathedral in Spain.
-The cathedral is a massive Gothic church, and it was built using limestone from the area.
-It’s also worth mentioning that the cathedral was designed by an architect named Gonzalo Fresco.
-The design is known for its elegant proportions and a large amount of decoration.
+The Malaga Cathedral, built in the 13th century, is the third-largest cathedral in Spain.
+It is a massive Gothic church built using limestone from the area.
+It’s worth mentioning that the cathedral was designed by an architect named Gonzalo Fresco.
+The design is known for its elegant proportions and extensive decoration.

 Frequently Asked Questions Trips from Madrid